gborges0727/CSE2102-TowerDefenseGame/README.md

 2. An outline (in Java) of our Classes.
 	This is a generic idea of what classes we will need to serve the core game logic of our project.

-3. An empty AndroidStudio project.
+3. An xCode project.
-	This may change to xCode given the sample obj-c game, thinking that it will be easier and more efficient to code in xCode rather than Android Studio.
+	This is our folder for our ongoing development in xCode using SpriteKit.